-Change the color of beveled surfaces in shadow

-Choose a color from the Shadow color picker.
+Change the color of beveled surfaces in shadow Choose a color from the Shadow color picker.
 Beveled surfaces change to a shade of the specified shadow color.

-Choose a spotlight color

-Choose a color from the Light color picker.

-Move the Intensity slider.

-Move either of the following sliders:

-Direction

-Altitude

-Direction values range from 0° to 360°; altitude values range from
+Choose a spotlight color Choose a color from the Light color picker.
+Change the intensity of the spotlight Move the Intensity slider.
+Specify the position of the spotlight Move either of the following sliders: • Direction • Altitude Direction values range from 0° to 360°; altitude values range from